Skip to main content

 Be sure to tell you doctor if you are pregnant or have allergies (to medications, previous iodine injections, or shellfish), diabetes, asthma, a heart condition, kidney problems, or thyroid conditions.

-Why you should choose The Iowa Clinic for your CT scan
+Why should I choose The Iowa Clinic for your CT scan?

 When you choose The Iowa Clinic for your CT scan, you are choosing a collaborative healthcare team dedicated to providing you with better health outcomes.
 Rest assured that our specialists and primary care providers offer professional and empathetic healthcare experiences.
 We understand that every patient has unique health needs and strive to provide a collaborative and comfortable experience from diagnosis to treatment